eriksre/Generating-Alpha-With-GJR-GARCH/readme.md

 ##### Running the Code
 1. Run the install_libraries.R file to install any dependencies.
-2. (OPTIONAL) To re-create final dataset used in the analysis, run the apply_funding_rates.r file.
+2. (OPTIONAL / NOT NECESSARY) To re-create final dataset used in the analysis, run the clean_and_process.r file.
 The file already exists, so you do not have to re-create it.
-This simply exists as an option.
+This exists simply as an option.
+Note, run times are long.
+Approx 20 mins on my computer.
 3. To re-create the report results, run the create_and_test_models.qmd file.

 ---